spatel1910/player-communication-system-using-socket/README.md

 - Single-Process Mode: Players communicate using threads and `BlockingQueue`.
 - Multi-Process Mode:Players run in separate JVMs and communicate using simple sockets.

-2 separate modules have been created:
+In Project directory two separate modules have been created:
     -singleprocess
     -multiprocess
 ---